IOTA-Ledger/blue-app-iota/README.md

 ### Recovery Phrase Entropy

-- The 24 word BIP39 recovery phrase (mnemonic) of the Ledger Nano S represents less information (256 bits of entropy) than a 27 tryte IOTA seed (384 bits of entropy).
+- The 24 word BIP39 recovery phrase (mnemonic) of the hardware wallet represents less information (256 bits of entropy) than a 27 tryte IOTA seed (384 bits of entropy).
 - An additional function is used to convert this mnemonic seed and the optional passphrase (not your pin number) of your choosing into a 512 bit binary seed.
-This happens according to the BIP39 standard on the Ledger Nano using system calls.
+This happens according to the BIP39 standard on the Ledger using system calls.
 - The extended child key (512 bits) of a corresponding BIP32 path is then hashed (using Kerl) to derive the final 243 trit seed for IOTA.

 While having (only) 256 bits of entropy does not pose a security problem, it does not support the full potential of the IOTA seed.
 Thus, to use the full entropy supported by IOTA, an additional sufficiently long passphrase is needed!
-On the other hand, there are other factors that might have a higher security impact, like choosing proper random mnemonics (the Ledger Nano uses a TRNG for that matter) or selecting a higher security level.
+On the other hand, there are other factors that might have a higher security impact, like choosing proper random mnemonics (the Ledger uses a TRNG for that matter) or selecting a higher security level.

 ### IOTA Security Concerns Relating to Ledger Hardware Wallets